neelansh15/vue-ultimate-skeleton-cards/docs/src/guide/README.md

 One gives you basic customization and a *unique* structure prop.
 The other gives you complete control over the layout of your skeleton card.

-//add examples and more of what it can do here
+//add examples and more of what it can do here.
+Elaborate on the new animation ux design